goodekat/LIME-diagnostics-paper/README.md

 The font sizes in the figures are calculated based on how the figures are scaled due to the specification of both fig.width and out.width in the Rnw file to ensure that they are consistent across figures.
-The text sizes are either set to 7 pt or 5.5 pt as indicated by the table below.
-Note that the text in the paper is 9 pt and a similar approach was used to ensure that line sizes are larger than 0.5 pt.
+The text sizes are either set to 7 pt or 5.5 pt (Helvetica) as indicated by the table below.
+Note that the text in the paper is 9 pt (Times) and a similar approach was used to ensure that line sizes are larger than 0.5 pt.

 | Part of Graphic                                          | Font Size |
 | -------------------------------------------------------- | --------- |